Berry curvature, spin Hall effect and nonlinear optical response in moir\'e transition metal dichalcogenide heterobilayers: Model Hamiltonian

+In Fig.\ref{fig:fig3}~(a) we numerically calculate the topological phase diagram with various $B_0$ and $\phi_c$ by using the continuum model of Eq.\ref{Eq3}.
+To highlight the effect of PMF, we fix the moir\'{e} potential $U_v=12$ meV and $\phi_v=0.3$ $\pi$ throughout the main text.
+The phase transition boundary lines described by Eq.\ref{Eq5} are plotted as red dashed lines.
+In Fig.\ref{fig:fig3}~(b) we numerically calculate the topological phase diagram by using the full Dirac Hamiltonian of Eq.\ref{Eq1}, which basically agrees with Fig.\ref{fig:fig3}~(a).
+The error comes from the lost efficacy of first-order perturbation for large $U_c$.
+This provides the evidence that the mechanism of topological nature in moir\'{e} massive Dirac model is also from PMF \cite{su2022massive}.
+The details about the three-band continuum model near $\pm K_m$ point in this work are presented in Appendix B.

-By further tuning the conduction band moir\'e potential $U_c$ to change PMF, the top two moir\'e bands can further exchange Berry curvature by gap closing and reopening, and undergo a topological phase transition (see Supplementary Note 2).
-It has been proposed that a non-uniform strain distribution imposed on moir\'{e} TMD heterobilayers arising from lattice relaxation can also induce a topological phase transition \cite{xie2021theory}.
-The physical origin of the topology is shown to be understood in terms of the Haldane model with zero magnetic flux in a single unit cell \cite{xie2021theory, haldane1988model}.
-The low energy Hamiltonian adopted in \cite{xie2021theory} is almost the same as Eq.~(3), but the origion of the PMF term arises from lattice relaxtion.
-In this work, we point out an intrinsic origion to generate the PMF with conduction band moir\'e potential in common TMD heterobilayers.
+It has also been proposed that a non-uniform strain distribution imposed on moir\'{e} TMD heterobilayers arising from lattice relaxation can also induce a topological phase transition \cite{xie2022valley}.
+The physical origin of the topology is shown to be understood in terms of the Haldane model with zero magnetic flux in a single unit cell \cite{haldane1988model}.
+The low energy Hamiltonian adopted in \cite{xie2022valley} is almost the same as Eq.\ref{Eq3}, but the origin of the PMF term arises from lattice relaxation.
+In this work, we point out an intrinsic origin to generate the PMF with conduction band moir\'{e} potential in common TMD heterobilayers.
+Clearly, a large PMF ($>50$ T) is needed to drive the system into topological regions, which is not to be realized in real systems readily.
+Thus the topological regions should be narrow and harsh.
+In the following sections, we will study the Berry curvature effects in the region with a low field (small $B_0$).